Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Abstract

 \section{Abstract}

-A subset of the positive integers is \emph{dynamically central syndetic} if it contains the set of times that a point returns to a neighborhood of itself under a minimal transformation of a compact metric space.
+A subset of the positive integers is \emph{dynamically central syndetic} if it contains the times that a point returns to a neighborhood of itself in a minimal topological dynamical system.
 These sets are part of the highly-influential link between dynamics and combinatorics forged by Furstenberg and Weiss in the 1970's.
 Our main result is a characterization of dynamically central syndetic sets as precisely those sets that belong to syndetic, idempotent filters.
-Idempotent filters are combinatorial objects that abound in ergodic Ramsey theory but have been largely unnoticed and unexplored.
-We develop the algebra of these objects for the proof of the main theorem and with an eye toward future applications.

-The main result is best contextualized as a ``global'' analogue to Bergelson and Hindman's ``local'' characterization of Furstenberg's central sets as members of minimal, idempotent ultrafilters.
-It leads to a dual characterization of sets of topological pointwise recurrence, allowing us to answer a question of Glasner, Tsankov, Weiss, and Zucker.
-We draw numerous striking contrasts between pointwise recurrence and set recurrence, a topic with a long history in the subject and its applications, and answer four questions posed by Host, Kra, and Maass.
-We also show that the intersection of a dynamically central syndetic set with a set of pointwise recurrence must be piecewise syndetic, generalizing results of Dong, Glasner, Huang, Shao, Weiss, and Ye.
+This gives a ``global'' analogue to the well-known ``local'' characterization of Furstenberg's central sets as members of minimal, idempotent ultrafilters.
+Applying the main result, we answer two open questions posed by Host, Kra, and Maass concerning sets of pointwise topological recurrence.